ropensci-review-tools/ropensci-review-tools/docs/overview.md

 ![](_static/package-flow.png)

-Each package has it’s own repository, linked to below along with brief descriptions.
+Each package has its own repository, linked to below along with brief descriptions.

 ## `srr`